vestrel00/contacts-android/README.md

 ## TODO

-- Add HAS_PHONE_NUMBER function to GeneralQuery

 ----------------------- Query refactor.

 1. Refactor Query to order by natively instead of custom comparators.
-   - Change OrderBy type from AbstractField to ContactsField.
-   - Add Options to RawContact as a member instead of only accessible via extension functions?

 2. Remove Comparator inheritance in OrderBy.
    Create util functions for sorting collection or sequence of Contact objects using fields using CompoundOrderBy so it doesn't go to waste.